Scrambling

 Scrambling is a mountaineering term for ascending steep terrain using one's hands to assist in holds and balance.
-It is also used to describe terrain that falls between hiking and rock climbing (as a “scramble”).
+It can be described as being between hiking and rock climbing.
+"A scramble" is a related term, denoting terrain that could be ascended in this way.

 Sure-footedness and a head for heights are essential.
-Canyoning and stream climbing are other types of scrambling.
+Canyoning and stream climbing both involve scrambling.

 Overview

 Scrambling is ascending or traversing a grade without technical apparatus.
 Unroped ascent in exposed situations is potentially one of the most dangerous of mountaineering activities.
 As soon as an ascent involves a rope, going up or down, it is no longer a scramble.

 Alpine scrambling

 Alpine scrambling is scrambling in high mountains and may not follow a defined or waymarked path.
 The Seattle Mountaineers climbing organization defines alpine scrambling as follows: